Subscribe to our YouTube channel for more videos like this one! Learn how to protect your home, your loved ones, yourself, and your belongings.

 Video: Goodbye Google Nest Secure

 Bottom line: A good place to start for DIY security

 Google Nest Secure† plays well with other members of the Google Nest family and then some.
 It’s easy to live with, tough on intruders, and visually stunning.
 If you want DIY security and home automation that you can monitor yourself, Nest is a good place to start.

 But the Google Nest Secure alarm system and accessories cost a lot more than other security systems we’ve reviewed, and we’ve seen reports of poor customer service.

 |Professional||$28.99/mo.||Most trusted security brand||$0.00||Yes||Amazon,|

 |DIY or Pro||$24.99/mo.||Best DIY equipment options||$129.00||No||Amazon, Google, Z-Wave||View packages|

 The Nest Protect is a combination smoke and carbon monoxide detector that will alert you by voice or alarm if there’s a problem.

-The indoor and outdoor Nest Cams and Nest Cam IQs can help you keep an eye on things at home.
+Nest's cameras include indoor and outdoor versions of the Nest Cam and Nest Cam IQ can help you keep an eye on things at home.